gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

     What is the outcome when this script runs on the micro:bit?
     [ ] An error occurs because display.show() cannot accept list structures. | Incorrect.
 Lists are fully supported to create animations.
     [ ] The word "shape_images" scrolls across the display panel horizontally. | Incorrect.
-It renders the referenced image data types, not text strings.
+It displays the referenced image data types, not text strings.
     [x] The micro:bit plays an animation cycling through a triangle, diamond, and square sequentially. | Correct.
 Passing an array list of images to display.show() loops through them sequentially.
     [ ] The screen displays all three geometric shapes simultaneously stacked together. | Incorrect.
-The 5x5 LED matrix can only depict one frame at a time.
+The 5x5 LED matrix can only show one Image at a time.

 ----